vbuterin/pybitcointools/README.md

 * fetchtx              : (txhash) -> fetch a tx from the blockchain
 * txinputs             : (txhash) -> fetch inputs from a previous transaction in a format to be re-used as unspents
 * send                 : (privkey, to, value, fee=10000, change_addr=None, segwit=False, addr=None) -> create and a push a simple transaction to send coins to an address and return change to the change address or sender
-* sendmultitx          : (privkey, to:value pairs, fee=10000, change_addr=None, segwit=False, addr=None) -> create and a push a transaction to send coins to mulitple addresses and return change to the change address or sender
+* sendmultitx          : (privkey, to:value pairs, fee=10000, change_addr=None, segwit=False, addr=None) -> create and a push a transaction to send coins to multiple addresses and return change to the change address or sender
 * preparetx            : (frm, to, value, fee, change_addr=None, segwit=False): -> create unsigned txobj with change output
 * preparemultitx       : (frm, to:value pairs, fee, change_addr=None, segwit=False): -> create unsigned txobj with multiple outputs and additional change output
 * preparesignedtx      : (privkey, to, value, fee=10000, change_addr=None, segwit=False, addr=None) -> create signed txobj with change output